Duncan Druce: Mozart Requiem

-Other Mozart works which Druce completed include Quintet Movement for clarinet and strings K.516c (commissioned by Alan Hacker), quintet in F for clarinet, basset horn, violin, viola and violoncello K. Anh.
+Other Mozart works which Druce completed include Quintet Movement for clarinet and strings K.516c (commissioned by Alan Hacker), a quintet in F for clarinet, basset horn, violin, viola and violoncello K. Anh.
 90 (580b), and Concerto movement for horn and orchestra in E, K.494a.
-Druce also provided a 66-bars ending to a Symphony movement in A by Franz Berwald.
+Druce also provided a 66-bars ending to a Symphony movement in A by Franz Berwald and a completion to Artaxerxes by Arne.